 The legend of 1900 (1998).

-On the first day of the 20th century, on the steamer Virginia, a baby was found in a box of lemons.
+On the first day of the 20th century, a baby was found in a box of lemons on the steamer Virginia.
 The boy grew up and spent his whole life on a huge ocean liner between America and Europe, never once going ashore.

-After magically learning to play the piano and entertaining the crowd by performing in a restaurant orchestra, he became a real virtuoso.
-Incredible stories are connected with him, and his life has turned into a beautiful legend.
+He became a real virtuoso after magically learning to play the piano and entertaining the crowd by performing in a restaurant orchestra.
+Incredible stories are connected with him, and his life has become a beautiful legend.

 This film is like a long and endlessly heartfelt campfire story told by a skilled storyteller.